Women's health in India: Gender bias in access to healthcare

 Women are also seen as less valuable to a family due to marriage obligations.
 Although illegal, Indian cultural norms often force payment of a dowry to the husband's family.
 The higher future financial burden of daughters creates a power structure that favours sons in household formation.
 Additionally, women are often perceived as being incapable of taking care of parents in old age, which creates even greater preference for sons over daughters.

 Taken together, women are oftentimes seen less valuable than men.
 With lower involvement in the public sphere—as exemplified by the labour and political participation rates—and the stigma of being less valuable within a family, women face a unique form of gender discrimination.

 Gender inequalities, in turn, are directly related to poor health outcomes for women.
-Numerous studies have found that the rates of admission to hospitals vary dramatically with gender, with men visiting hospitals more frequently than women.
+Numerous studies have found that thStudies indicate gender differences in hospital admission rates, influenced by varying access to healthcare resources.e rates of admission to hospitals vary dramatically with gender, with men visiting hospitals more frequently than women.
 Differential access to healthcare occurs because women typically are entitled to a lower share of household resources and thus utilise healthcare resources to a lesser degree than men.

-Amartya Sen has attributed access to fewer household resources to their weaker bargaining power within the household.
+fAmartya Sen has attributed access to fewer household resources to their weaker bargaining power within the household.
 Furthermore, it has been found that Indian women frequently underreport illnesses.
-The underreporting of illness may be contributed to these cultural norms and gender expectations within the household.
+The underreporting of illness may contribute to these cultural norms and gender expectations within the household.
 Gender also dramatically influences the use of antenatal care and utilisation of immunisations.

 A study by Choi in 2006 found that boys are more likely to receive immunisations than girls in rural areas.
 This finding has led researchers to believe that the sex of a child leads to different levels of health care being administered in rural areas.
 There is also a gender component associated with mobility.
 Indian women are more likely to have difficulty traveling in public spaces than men, resulting in greater difficulty to access services.